goblin-town/aw-pg-downloader/README.md

 python .\downloader.py
 ```

-1. Enter profile number this can be found in the profile URL
+1. Enter profile number this can be found in the profile URL.

     e.g. https://www.adultwork.com/ViewProfile.asp?UserID=1234567 <----- Profile Number
-2. 1st window will popup, enter your details and login
+2. 1st window will popup, enter your details and login.
-3. Private gallery download will begin in the background to the downloads folder where the script is located
+3. Private gallery download will begin in the background to the downloads folder where the script is located.

 ## Troubleshooting
-If you encounter any errors please open a GitHub issue with URL, system and error details and I will take a look
+If you encounter any errors please open a GitHub issue with URL, system and error details and I will take a look.